viidalepp/auli/index.md

-Auli Viidalepp is a researcher in semiotics at the University of Tartu (Estonia) and a Visiting Researcher at the University of Turin (Italy).
-Her [post-doctoral project](/postdoc/) aims to develop an analytical framework based on cultural semiotics to investigate the impact and functioning of AI-generated media in society.
+Auli Viidalepp is a Research Fellow in Semiotics at the University of Tartu (Estonia) and a Visiting Researcher at the University of Turin (Italy).
+Her [post-doctoral project](/PUTJD1202/) aims to develop an analytical framework based on cultural semiotics to investigate the impact and functioning of AI-generated media in society.

 Her [PhD thesis focused on the cultural construction of the concept of AI](/phd/).
 She has published about [robots in science fiction](https://www.researchgate.net/publication/349919165_Representations_of_robots_in_science_fiction_film_narratives_as_signifiers_of_human_identity) and the semiotic functioning of synthetic media (focusing on [generated texts](https://www.researchgate.net/publication/369304924_The_semiotic_functioning_of_synthetic_media), [their reception](https://www.researchgate.net/publication/366987824_Sociocommunicative_functions_of_a_generative_text_the_case_of_GPT-3), and [generated videos](https://doi.org/10.1515/sem-2023-0167)).